jstnck/EasySpark/README.md

 1. Install, VirtualBox, Vagrant, and Ansible.
 2. Clone this repo to your local machine.
 3. Download the Spark archive - in my case the filename is 'spark-2.4.5-bin-hadoop2.7.tgz'.
 Save the file in 'easySpark/files/

+    3.1.
+If you download another ditro of spark, you need to modify playbook.yml.
+At the beginning of the playbook, change the 'spark_dist' variable to match the filename (minus the .tgz suffix)
 4. Run 'vagrant up' from your command line.
 This will download your VM OS (the hasicorp dist of ubuntu 18.04), and start your VM.

     4.1.
 From the output, you will see vagrant set up the virutal machine, then call the ansible playbook to provision the machine.
 Hopefully, the playbook will run without error.
 It may take a while as it updates all apt packages and installs java, which is required to run Spark.